Atrovent 250 µg/1 mL and Atrovent Adult 500 µg/1 mL Unit Dose Vial (UDV)

 Visit your doctor regularly to check on your asthma condition.

-If you plan to have surgery (which requires a general anaesthetic), tell your doctor or dentist that you are using Atrovent
+If you plan to have surgery, tell your surgeon or anaesthetist that you are using

-If you become pregnant while using Atrovent UDV tell your doctor or pharmacist.
+If you become pregnant while using Atrovent UDV tell your doctor or pharmacist immediately.

 Things you must not do